drvinceknight/Gamepy/Abm/Abm.md

 Note that to use the plot ability of the simulate method you need to have [matplotlib](http://matplotlib.org/) installed.

 Choice of parameters is important in these sorts of experiments so be sure to play around with a variety of them.
 From a theoretical point of view note that an Evolutionary Stable Strategy does not necessarily imply Nash equilibria.

+## Github repo

+The github repo for Abm.py can be found [here](https://github.com/drvinceknight/Gamepy/tree/master/Shappy).